ryanjonesrocks/LinuxFromScratch/README.md

 This is to prevents any leaks from the host system into the build environment.
 - Set up the working environment!

-##NOTE
+## NOTE
-The Linux for scratch distro is located inside the lfs directory.
+I've been having issues uploading all the files to GitHub, the files seem to be to large.
+The Linux from scratch distro was originally located inside the lfs directory.
+I'm thinking about either hosting the LFS distro on another GitHub alternative or on my local server.

 ## Potential Names for This Distro
   - Desert Linux